EddyVerbruggen/nativescript-i18n/README.md

 ####IMPORTANT !!####

 -  for all the strings definitions that have a replacement you need to add `formatted=false`
--  It seems that we need to add in strings.xml the next two lines for the app to compile properly, **but this also makes the app name and the title of the initial activity on android** to be localized
+-  We need to add in strings.xml the next two lines for the app to compile properly which **also makes the app name localized on both ios and android and sets the title of the initial activity on android**

 	~~~
 	<string name="app_name">demo</string>
 	<string name="title_activity_kimera">demo</string>
 	~~~
+- **Sometimes you might need to fully delete the app from the device/sim for the plugin to fully work** (usually only when it's installed at a later stage of the development)

 ####JS files####
 ~~~